Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Implicit derivatives at an operator's root, and for rate-distortion problems

 Where, $\Delta := 2 b x_0 + c - a$ vanishes precisely when the slopes $2 b x_0 + c$ of the parabola and $a$ of the line coincide.
-At this point a bifurcation occurs, as can be seen in Figure \ref{fig:line-intersecting-parabola-problem-def}: the two distinct points of intersection merge to one and then vanish, beyond a critical $\beta$ value.
+At this point a bifurcation occurs, as can be seen in Figure \ref{fig:line-intersecting-parabola-problem-def}: the two distinct intersection points of this problem merge then into one, and disappear beyond the critical $\beta$ value.
 That is, the point of intersection $(x_0, y_0)$ can no longer be written as a function of $\beta$.
-Figure \ref{fig:line-intersecting-parabola-Taylor-approximations} demonstrates the first few expansion orders \eqref{eq:line-parabola-example-fourth-order-sol}, near and far of a bifurcation.
+Figure \ref{fig:line-intersecting-parabola-Taylor-approximations} demonstrates the first few expansion orders \eqref{eq:line-parabola-example-fourth-order-sol}, when expanded near or far of the bifurcation.

-For this simple problem, the equation $F = 0$ \eqref{eq:line-intersecting-parabola-example} can also be solved analytically, yielding
+For this simple problem, the equation $F = \bm{0}$ \eqref{eq:line-intersecting-parabola-example} can also be solved analytically, yielding